Gelatin: Implants

-In cosmetics, hydrolyzed collagen may be found in topical creams, acting as a product texture conditioner, and moisturizer.
 Collagen implants or dermal fillers are also used to address the appearance of wrinkles, contour deficiencies, and acne scars, among others.
 The U.S. Food and Drug Administration has approved its use, and identifies cow (bovine) and human cells as the sources of these fillers.
 According to the FDA, the desired effects can last for 3–4 months, which is relatively the most short-lived compared to other materials used for the same purpose.